MommyMythra/CSE598-Final-Project/README.md

 6. ~Process information and run calcs to finalize PLOTTING DATA~

-6. Develop Mega-Graph Toolkit (A window that displays ALL revalent information)
+7. ~Develop Mega-Graph Toolkit (A window that displays ALL revalent information)~

+8. Validate Proper running on sufficient test and apply patches as needed

+9. Clean up code, fix naming conventions, add/clean comments